 - What super powers (or areas of expertise) of yours will most benefit them?

-Spend time writing your Summary section to showcase more than your hard skills.
+Spend time writing your About section to showcase more than your hard skills.
 Generate chemistry for yourself as a potential employee.
 Use storytelling to help draw people in.

 Check out each possible profile section and see if you can add at least something to as many of them as possible, even the little-used sections like: